The Best MLB All-Star Games Ever

 Whether the All-Star Game has been an exhibition or a battle to determine home-field advantage for the World Series, Major League Baseball has had a lot of memorable Midsummer Classics over the past eight-plus decades.

-Including last year's pitcher's duel, there have been a dozen All-Star Games that went to extra innings—several of which produced unforgettable walk-off moments.
+Including last year's pitchers' duel, there have been a dozen All-Star Games that went to extra innings—several of which produced unforgettable walk-off moments.
 Others on this list were gems that only required nine innings.
+(This year's game takes place July 17 in Washington, D.C.)

 Regardless of the length, these contests were the best of the best thanks to a combination of drama and individual performances.